sharpordie/hisendal/README.md

 **Ensure you are on a bridged network**

-This example will not work on a NAT network, so use device or an emulator with a bridged network interface.
+This example will not work on a NAT network, so use a device or an emulator with a bridged network interface.

 **Alter the device address**